 What does it take to be a tutor?

 Each of us has our own set of unique skills, but not all of us have the combination of skills needed to be an effective tutor.
 We use a matching process to determine if someone would be a good fit.
 The first step is to begin to evaluate your skills, abilities, and interests to see if they match the qualifications we seek in tutors.
-Use the following questions to gauge if you are a good candidate for tutoring:
+Our star tutors demonstrate the following qualities:

-Are you able to commit to tutoring for at least one 90 minute session a week for a period of 6 months?
+Are able to commit to tutoring for 2 hours a week (one 60-90 minute student session plus 30 minutes of prep) for a period of 6 months

-Are you able to explain things using simplified language?
+Are able to explain things using simplified language

-Are you able to follow directions to ensure consistency of instruction?
+Are able to follow directions to ensure consistency of instruction

-Do you have a valid email address and regular email access?
+Have a valid email address and regular email access